-As wildlife enthusiasts travelling to South Asia, you cannot afford to miss the following four hot spots to spot the world's most fascinating and rare animals in their natural habitat.
+As wildlife enthusiasts traveling to South Asia, you cannot afford to miss the following four hot spots to spot the world's most fascinating and rare animals in their natural habitat.

 Tiger Safari in Ranthambore National Park, India

-Tigers in this Tigers' Paradise distinctively lack fear of humans, and roam around and hunt even in their presence, making it easy for spotting them.
+Tigers in this Tigers' Paradise distinctively lack fear of humans and roam around and hunt even in their presence, making it easy to spot them.
 But still spotting them is partly a matter of luck.
-Two or three safaris may improve your chances to observe tigers in their natural habitat and capture them in various moods and moments.
+Two or three safaris may improve your chances of observing tigers in their natural habitat and capturing them in various moods and moments.
 The stories and legends behind every tiger will be also definitely impressive.

-Besides tigers, the park is also home to a wide variety of wild animals, birds and reptiles, like leopards, chital, hanuman langurs, sloth bears, etc., attracting the attentions of many wildlife enthusiasts and photographers.
+Besides tigers, the park is also home to a wide variety of wild animals, birds, and reptiles, like leopards, chital, hanuman langurs, sloth bears, etc., attracting the attention of many wildlife enthusiasts and photographers.

 Leopard Tracking in Yala National Park, Sri Lanka

 As the second largest and the most visited national park in Sri Lanka, Yala National Park covers an area of 979 sq km and consists of five blocks, two of which are now open to the public.
 It is situated in the southeast of Sri Lanka.

 It is best known for its great variety of wildlife, including 44 species of mammals, 215 species of birds, and 47 species of reptiles, among which some are threatened species, like sloth bear, leopard, elephant, and wild water buffalo.
 Boasting one of the highest leopard densities in the world, the park harbors an estimated 25 individual leopards roaming in Block I, as well as 300-350 individual elephants, which are commonly found in Yala.